Equity Office

 The mission of the Equity Office in the Baltimore City Police Department is to operationalize and institutionalize the Department’s commitment to equity, diversity, inclusion, accessibility, and anti-racism.
 The Equity Office ensures diversity, equity, and inclusion becomes a part of the agency culture by delivering training, advising agency leadership, assisting with strategic plans; working closely with the agency’s Equal Employment, Opportunity and Diversity Section (E.O.D.S.) and Human Resources offices; reviewing and writing policy, and working closely with community partners.

-Contact Director Leslie Parker Blyther
+Contact Director, Leslie Parker Blyther

-Leslie Parker Blyther, Director
+Leslie Parker Blyther

 (410) 545-6593 • (443) 255-8015